Azure/batch-shipyard/docs/99-current-limitations.md

 can be pre-empted at any time, commands that rely on interacting with the node such as direct SSH access, task termination, etc. may not complete successfully.
-* `pool udi` command will only run a multi-instance update if a compute pool is completely comprised of dedicated nodes.
+* `pool udi` command will only run as a Batch job if a compute pool is completely comprised of dedicated nodes.
 For pools with any low-priority nodes then images will be updated individually on each node via SSH, thus requiring an SSH user to be active and allocated on the nodes.
 * GlusterFS on compute can only be used on pure dedicated Batch pools.
 Allocation will fail if such a shared data volume is specified on a pool with low priority nodes or if a resize to include low priority nodes is attempted